Suyi32/Suyi32.github.io/aboutme.md

 ---
 layout: page
 title: About me
 subtitle: Ph.D.
-Candidate
+Student at HKUST
 ---

-I am Suyi Li.
+I am LI, Suyi.
 My personal website is in construction now:

 - To be updated